puneetchopra2022/Docker/README.md

 - [x] #docker top < conatiner ID > — command gives details of Process id belonging to the container
 - [x] #docker ps --size  – command gives information on the current size of the docker container
 - [x] #apt install  net-tools ------ to install ifconfig package
-- [/] #apt install  procps  ----- to install the TOP command package
+- [x] #apt install  procps  ----- to install the TOP command package

 **Image Creation, Management & Registry**

-- A docker file is built to form an image that holds a set of instructions to run an application.
+- [x] A docker file is built to form an image that holds a set of instructions to run an application.
-- #docker build.     - build an image
+- [x] #docker build.     - build an image
-- docker instructions - FROM, CMD, RUN, COPY, ADD , EXPOSE, HEALTHCHECK(HEALTHCHECK --interval=5s CMD ping -c 1 172.17.0.2), WORKDIR, ENTRYPOINT(ENTRYPOINT [‘’/bin/ping ’’])
+- [x] docker instructions - FROM, CMD, RUN, COPY, ADD , EXPOSE, HEALTHCHECK(HEALTHCHECK --interval=5s CMD ping -c 1 172.17.0.2), WORKDIR, ENTRYPOINT(ENTRYPOINT [‘’/bin/ping ’’]), ENV , LABEL , ARG , USER
-- Reason why every docker image start with FROM : FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
+- [x] Reason why every docker image start with FROM : FROM instruction initializes a new build stage and sets the Base Image for subsequent instructions.
 As such, a valid Dockerfile MUST start with a FROM instruction
-- #docker build . -t < nameofimage >:tag            - adding an tag to image while creating image
+- [x] #docker build . -t < nameofimage >:tag            - adding an tag to image while creating image
-- #docker image tag < imageid > < nameofimage >:tag      - addition of tag to existing image
+- [x] #docker image tag < imageid > < nameofimage >:tag      - addition of tag to existing image
-- #docker image tag < oldimagename >:< oldtag >  <newimagename>:<newtag>  - remain an tag to existing image
+- [x] #docker image tag < oldimagename >:< oldtag >  <newimagename>:<newtag>  - remain an tag to existing image
-- #docker commit < containerid >  < newimagename >        - create an new image with updated container information.
+- [x] #docker commit < containerid >  < newimagename >        - create an new image with updated container information.
-- #docker image history < nameofimage >   - list layers of image
+- [x] #docker image history < nameofimage >   - list layers of image
-- #docker image inspect < nameofimage >  - details about docker image
+- [x] #docker image inspect < nameofimage >  - details about docker image
-- #docker image prune   - delete only dangling images + unreferenced by any container
+- [x] #docker image prune   - delete only dangling images + unreferenced by any container
-- #docker image prune -a    - delete all images not referenced by any container
+- [x] #docker image prune -a    - delete all images not referenced by any container
-- Docker Registry - The concept of Registry comes in place as it's not recommended to have custom images on a local repository on a local disk it is available on the registry that is easily accessible to anyone  -
+- [x] Docker Registry - The concept of Registry comes in place as it's not recommended to have custom images on a local repository on a local disk it is available on the registry that is easily accessible to anyone  -
   Docker Hub, AWS ECR, Docker Registry, Docker Trusted registry
-- Docker Hub repo push & pull
+- [x] Docker Hub repo push & pull
        : Create an Docker Hub account
        : #docker login
        : #docker image tag < currentimagename >:tag  puneet2022/learning:< imagenamewhichneedtobereflectinHUBrepo >
        : #docker push puneet2022/learning:< imagenamewhichneedtoberzeflectinHUBrepo >
        : #docker pull puneet2022/learning:< imagenamewhichneedtobereflectinHUBrepo >
-- #docker search < nameofimage >   - Command to search a specific image
+- [x] #docker search < nameofimage >   - Command to search a specific image
-- #docker save < imagename >    >   < imagename >.tar    - command to save the image into tar to export to a different system
+- [x] #docker save < imagename >    >   < imagename >.tar    - command to save the image into tar to export to a different system
-- #docker load -i < imagename.tar                  - command to extract an image from tar
+- [x] #docker load -i < imagename.tar   - command to extract an image from tar
-- Concept of docker layer: Each instruction belongs to a single layer, the container top layer is a writable layer, and every container uses the same image until the write has been made on the container.
+- [x] Concept of docker layer: Each instruction belongs to a single layer, the container top layer is a writable layer, and every container uses the same image until the write has been made on the container.
-- #docker run -dt -P < nameofimage >  -  this command all expose of port on random publish ports
+- [x] #docker run -dt -P < nameofimage >  -  this command all expose of port on random publish ports
-- how to reduce docker image size: Make use of lower size of base image: alpine image, minimum number of layers in image, use COPY instructions after RUN instructions. https://devopscube.com/reduce-docker-image-size/
+- [x] how to reduce docker image size: Make use of lower size of base image: alpine image, minimum number of layers in image, use COPY instructions after RUN instructions. https://devopscube.com/reduce-docker-image-size/

 **Networking**